Enhancing Neural Autoregressive Distribution Estimators for Image Reconstruction: Discussion

-\paragraph{Notes and Comments.} The first author was supported by NSERC Discovery Grant RGPIN-238959.
-The authors would like to thank Christiane Lemieux for several helpful conversations throughout the development of this manuscript.
-Our model, datasets and python code to reproduce results are publicly available at:
+\paragraph{Notes and Comments.} The first author is supported by NSERC Discovery Grant RGPIN-238959.
+The second author is supported by NSF-DMS Grant \#2316011.
+The authors would like to thank Christiane Lemieux for helpful conversations throughout the development of this work.
+Our model, datasets and python code to reproduce results are available at:

 \hyperlink{https://www.github.com/AmbroseEmmettIwaniw/}{GitHub/AmbroseEmmettIwaniw}.